ilknurbas/3D-and-Virtual-Reality/README.md

-# 3D-and-Virtual-Reality
+# Point Clouds to VR
-This repository outlines various tasks related to 3D and Virtual Reality, focusing on algorithms and techniques for **point cloud registration, camera calibration, 3D data fusion, light field processing, and dense disparity estimation** through stereo matching. *Note that some sections of the codes are based on templates provided.*
+This repository outlines various tasks focusing on algorithms and techniques for **point cloud registration, camera calibration, 3D data fusion, light field processing, and dense disparity estimation** through stereo matching. *Note that some sections of the codes are based on templates provided.*

 **`lw1: Implementation of ICP and registering point cloud`**